 Featured Item

-Commercial street in Sihanoukville by night
+Commercial street in Sihanoukville

-This unattributed photograph shows a lit building and a commercial street in Sihanoukville city centre by night.
-The upper floors of the two-story building at the corner are private homes.
-The ground floor appears to be a restaurant.
+This unattributed photograph shows a commercial street in Sihanoukville town centre in the mid 1960s, with one side of the street having a promenade with benches and lampposts, and shops on the opposite side, under an arcade.
 The photograph is part of the collection that was donated to the National Archives of Cambodia from the Library of the Royal University of Fine Arts by Darryl Collins and Helen Grant Ross in 2003.
 The collection was used by Collins and Ross for their research into urbanisation.
 The images were probably originally used to mount the Sangkum Reastr Niyum Permanent Exhibition at the Exhibition Hall, Bassac area, Phnom Penh.
-This specific photograph was used as an illustration to an article entitled “The seaport of Sihanoukville was a vital necessity for the kingdom” by Jacques Fabre in the monthly pictorial Kambuja, no. 4 (15 June 1965): 65.

 Read More